Frequently Asked Questions

 What is your refund policy?

-Like most online subscriptions, refunds are credited up to 3 days after purchase.
-To attain a refund and cancel your account within 3 days, simply contact us via the Support link in the footer and we’ll take care if it for you immediately.
+For most people the free Legacy Stories Portfolio account is more than sufficient for general use.
+However, when purchasing upgrades or other Legacy Stories products, refunds are credited up to 3 days after purchase.
+To cancel your purchase amd receive a refund within 3 days, simply contact us via the Support link in the footer and we’ll take care if it for you immediately.

 What happens if the server crashes?